Communities

 Every single one one of the listed on-topic examples except for machine learning (and perhaps graphs) are already on-topic on SD CD.
 We should strive to prevent overlap between sites, so you need to either argument why such an overlap is sought, or to move specific topics from the other sites, to this new site.

-Andreas from the dark caverns‭ wrote 5 months ago · edited 5 months ago
+Andreas witnessed the end of the world today‭ wrote 10 months ago · edited 10 months ago

 The Computer Science (CS) community is a platform for computer science students, researchers, and anyone interested in computer science.